trampgeek/moodle-qtype_coderunner/Readme.md

 Built-in question types include the following:

  1. **c\_function**.
-This is the question type discussed in the above example.
+This is the question type discussed in the above example, except that it uses a combinator template.
 The student supplies just a function (plus possible support functions) and each test is (typically) of the form

         printf(format_string, func(arg1, arg2, ..))

  The template for this question type generates some standard includes, followed by the student code followed by a main function that executes the tests one by one.
+However, if any of the test cases have any standard input defined, the template is expanded and executed separately for each test case.

  The manner in which a C (or any other) program is executed is not part of the question type definition: it is defined by the particular sandbox to which the